maksoltane/esp32_xiaomi_m365/README.md

 # Todos
  - finish packet decoder
+ - beautify telemetrie screen (e.g. show "lights on/off" instead of 0x00/0x64)
+ - add newdata-bitarray for each address to indicate updated data
  - add packet requestor for periodically requesting array-block we are interested in
  - Test if 3.3Vfrom TX Pin are enough or a simple Level Shifter is needed
  - Test on ESP8266
- - add OLED for scooter-mounting
- - dual OLED Screen mode
+ - add OLED display code, single/dual OLED Screen mode, screenmodes, auto-refresh on new data via newdataarray
  - use esp32 dual core features for serial/oled handling on different cores
  - add cheap menu using brake/throttle for navigation
  - add advanced menu using esp32 touch features for navigation